JosephSabo/AZ-900studyNotes/MyNotes.md

 3) AZURE RESOURCE GROUPS
 4) AZURE RESOURCES within the resource groups

-## Physical infrastructure ##
+### Physical infrastructure ##

 In Azure, a physical infrastructure is a datacenter, just like in your companies datacenter.
 In Azure, each datacenter is grouped into availability zones or regional zones. so in one zone or region you can have multiple datacenters, giving the consumer more resiliency and reliability for thier business-critical workloads.

-	Regions

-	A region is a geographical area on the planet that contains at least one, but potentially multiple datacenters that are nearby and networked together with a low-latency network.
+- A region is a geographical area on the planet that contains at least one, but potentially multiple datacenters that are nearby and networked together with a low-latency network.

-	Availability Zones

-	Availability zones are physically separate datacenters within an Azure region.
+- Availability zones are physically separate datacenters within an Azure region.
 Each availability zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 An availability zone is set up to be an isolation boundary.
 If one zone goes down, the other continues working.
 Availability zones are connected through high-speed, private fiber-optic networks.

-## Use availability zones in your apps ##
+### Use availability zones in your apps ##

 Availability zones are primarily for VMs, managed disks, load balancers, and SQL databases.
 Azure services that support availability zones fall into three categories:

-	Zonal services: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).
+- Zonal services: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).

-	Zone-redundant services: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
+- Zone-redundant services: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).

-	Non-regional services: Services are always available from Azure geographies and are resilient to zone- wide outages as well as region-wide outages.
+- Non-regional services: Services are always available from Azure geographies and are resilient to zone- wide outages as well as region-wide outages.

  ## Region Pairs ##